 Events that occur after the date of the statement of net assets but before the financial statements were available to be issued must be evaluated for recognition or disclosure.
 The effects of subsequent events that provide evidence about conditions that existed at the date of the statement of net assets are recognized in the accompanying financial statements.
 Subsequent events which provide evidence about conditions that existed after the date of the statement of net assets require disclosure in the accompanying notes.
-Management evaluated the activity of CDA through September 29, 2011 (the date the financial statements were available to be issued) and concluded that no subsequent events have occurred that would require recognition in the financial statements or disclosure in the notes to the financial statements.
-As of the report date, there were no subsequent events reported by CDA.
+Management evaluated the activity of CDA through September 28, 2012 (the date the financial statements were available to be issued) and concluded that no subsequent events have occurred that would require recognition in the financial statements or disclosure in the notes to the financial statements, except for the following activity that occurred subsequent to June 30, 2012.